ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-java.md

 ### Bad hexadecimal concatenation

 Indica uma má concatenação do hexadecimal.
-A mensagem que aparece é esta:

 > _When converting a byte array containing a hash signature to a human readable string, a conversion mistake can be made if the array is read byte by byte.
 The following sample illustrates the use of the method Integer.toHexString\(\) which will trim any leading zeroes from each byte of the computed hash value.
 For more information checkout the CWE-704 \(_[_https://cwe.mitre.org/data/definitions/704.html_](https://cwe.mitre.org/data/definitions/704.html)_\) advisory._